sanchit-scaler/trash/Docs/diff-optimized-testing-checklist.md

 **Source:** `taggr/startup/system_requirements.py` → `_check_power_state()`

 ### 🪟 Windows
-- [ ] Uses psutil for battery detection
+- [x] Uses psutil for battery detection
 - [ ] Energy saver detection: `powercfg /getactivescheme`
-- [ ] Test: Should pass when plugged in
+- [x] Test: Should pass when plugged in
+  > ✅ Screenshot: "Power: System is plugged in" — correctly detected!

 ### 🍎 macOS
 - [x] Uses psutil for battery detection
   > ✅ Screenshot: "System is running on battery power" — correctly detected!
 - [ ] Low Power Mode detection: `pmset -g`
+  > ⚠️ **BUG: Low Power Mode NOT detected!** App started even with Low Power Mode enabled when plugged in
-- [x] Test: Should pass when plugged in, warn if Low Power Mode
+- [x] Test: Should pass when plugged in
+  > ✅ Screenshot: App started successfully when plugged in (all checks passed)
+- [x] Test: Should warn if on battery
   > ✅ Screenshot: Shows warning "Plug in your device for reliable recording performance"

 ### 🐧 Linux
-- [ ] Uses psutil for battery detection
+- [x] Uses psutil for battery detection
+  > ✅ Screenshot: "System is running on battery power" — correctly detected on laptop!
 - [ ] No energy saver detection
-- [ ] Test: Should pass when plugged in or on desktop
+- [x] Test: Should warn if on battery
+  > ✅ Screenshot: Shows "Plug in your device for reliable recording performance"

 ---